nyu-oop-sp18/class06/README.md

 overloading, then this technique also enables the embedding of domain-specific languages directly in the Scala language.
 For instance, suppose you are writing a library for operations of sparse matrices over a field `A`.
-Think about how could you use implicit conversions to implement the multiplication of a matrix `m` by a scalar value `lambda` of type `A` so that you could just write this as `lambda * m` in your Scala program.
+Think about how you could use implicit conversions to implement the multiplication of a matrix `m` by a scalar value `lambda` of type `A` so that you could just write this as `lambda * m` in your Scala program.

 ## Type Classes

-We have seen how to we can write more flexible generic code by wrapping objects of generic types `A` in other objects `C[A]` that provide additional functionality on the values of type `A`.
+We have seen how we can write more flexible generic code by wrapping objects of generic types `A` in other objects `C[A]` that provide additional functionality on the values of type `A`.
 By combining this approach with implicit type conversions `A => C[A]`, the boiler-plate code for wrapping `A` objects in `C[A]` objects can be hidden, giving us the illusion that we directly operate on the `A` objects.

 Rather than wrapping `A` objects in other objects that implement the new functionality, an alternative approach is to bundle the additional